djstein/2018-study-guide/README.md

 ## Web Performance

 ### Critical Rendering Path

+#### Critical Rendering Path
-- Critical Rendering Path: prioritizing display of content that relates to current user action Steps to render:
+- prioritizing display of content that relates to current user action
+- Steps to render:
   1. process HTML markup and build DOM tree
   2. process CSS markup and build CSSOM tree
   3. Combine DOM and CSSOM into render tree
   4. run layout on render tree to computer geometry of each node
   5. pain indivial nodes to screen

+#### Critical Resource
-- Critical Resource: is one that could block intial rendering of the page Steps to optimize:
+- is one that could block intial rendering of the page
+- Steps to optimize:
   1. Analyze critical path (number of resources, bytes, length)
   2. Minimize critical resources (mark as async, defer download, remove)
   3. Optimize critical bytes to reduce download time (number of roundtrips)
   4. Optimize order in which critical resouces are downloaded, download all critical early as possible and together

 ### Service Workers
 - does not work in Safari